StephenHogsten/TableTopSwap2/README.md

 - [ ] indicate in GameList if they have more than four
 - [ ] sort GameList by most recent first
 - [ ] for saving, does done need to be in componentwillmount?
+  - [ ] add spinner to everything that waits?
 - [ ] fiddle with all the wording
 - [ ] remove unnecessary logging